Now available

 Order Fremdsprache Deutsch Issue 73 (2025): Competent Teaching

-Read now on Onleihe – the Goethe-Institut's digital library!
+Read now on Onleihe—the Goethe-Institut’s digital library!

 Learning with Language Patterns

 Abbildung der Ausgabe Mit Sprachmustern lernen der Zeitschrift Fremdsprache Deutsch © Fremdsprache Deutsch Acquiring a foreign language is a complex process that involves significantly more than just knowledge of rules and vocabulary.
 Certain constructions not only have a form, but also acquire their own meaning.
+Well-known book titles, songs, or sayings are good examples.
+Many people are familiar with iconic slogans, such as “What happens in Vegas, stays in Vegas” or “Impossible is nothing” The slogans are immediately recognizable even in variations.

+The pattern is intuitively recognized and applied, perhaps without truly understanding its structure.
 Usage-based approaches assume that language is learned through repeated use.
 Chunks and building blocks play a central role, especially in learning a foreign language.
 The articles in this issue explore various facets of this concept—from fostering grammatical skills in preschool children to leveraging the language experiences of elementary school students to text-based methods for secondary school.
+The challenge in foreign language teaching is that time is almost always very limited to provide learners with truly rich language experiences.
+Therefore, careful planning is necessary to cover as many aspects as possible.

 Order Fremdsprache Deutsch Issue 72 (2025): Learning with Language Patterns